-Teams and Class Dojo are equipped with: voice-to-text and text-to-speech conversion, or different viewing formats to support pupils with dyslexia and other special educational needs.
+Our Online learning Platform: Class Dojo is equipped with: voice-to-text and text-to-speech conversion, or different viewing formats to support pupils with dyslexia and other special educational needs.
 Scaffolded lessons and support has been tailored to individual needs to prevent children falling further behind.

 Using existing technology:

 Not all teachers, parents and pupils will feel confident using technology to support remote education.
-To help all teachers and pupils make best use of technology and tools, we have identified any who may need additional help and will provide one to one training with these individuals, staff are also under going training to aid in their use and delivery.
-Teachers are currently being trained to provide learning through Microsoft Teams.
-Pupils and staff have been allocated emails and training is in place.
+To help all teachers and pupils make the best use of technology and tools, we have identified anyone who may need additional help and will provide one to one training with these individuals, staff are also under going training to aid in their use and delivery.
+Teachers are currently being trained to provide learning through Class Dojo and Live lessons.
+Pupils and staff have been allocated Class Pages and training is in place.

 Effective teaching during remote learning: